yashpatle23/fortend-bakackend-connnect/README.md

   npm run start
 ```

-To run with out use of dist vite first delete the dist folder
+To run with out use of dist vite first delete the dist folder in backend
 ``` backend console
     cd backend
     npm run start